AnjaliPa/Walmart-Coding-Challenge-Project/README.md

 ![](Data%20Model.png)

 ### Steps to execute project: ###
-*I was not able to successfully create war files*, becaues I am using H2 database and after creating war files update, delete and insert rights for database are not given (I need to explore further on how to to solve it).
-So, I have uploaded my complete project on github.
-If it is exported to eclipse directly, one should be able to execute it.
-Below are the different software versions I have used:
+*I created WAR file and updated on GitHub, but not able to execute it through command line.* I need to work on it to see how to update it.
+So, I have uploaded my complete project on github along with WAR file.
+If WAR file is exported to eclipse directly, one should be able to execute it on server.
+Below are the different software versions I have used for development:
 * Spring mvc version - 4.0.6
 * Apache Tomcat Version 8.0
 * Hibernate version - -4.0.1